 Deciding whether you need a coin or a token is a big choice: it determines a lot of things for your project, including the amount of money you need to spend.

-Creating a coin (which requires building a blockchain from scratch) is very expensive and takes a lot of time.
+Learning how to create a cryptocurrency (which requires building a blockchain from scratch) is very expensive and takes a lot of time.
 You also need an amazing team of developers!

 When a traditional company decides to go public on a stock exchange, the company offers an Initial Public Offering – which is a way to raise funds in exchange for shares.